Can Wearing a Mask Make You Feel Worse When You’re Sick?

 3 min

-Since masks became part of daily life, many people wonder if they can make you feel worse when you’re already sick.
-The short answer: no—masks don’t trap viruses or slow your recovery.
+Since masks became part of daily life during flu and COVID surges, many people wonder if they can make you feel worse when you’re already sick.
+The short answer: no—masks don’t slow your recovery.

 Do Masks Affect Your Recovery?